We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While there’s no harm in just finishing off the bottle of prenatal supplements (why waste?), postnatal supplements are typically built to include higher amounts of vitamins A, C, D, K and minerals such as calcium and magnesium.
 The higher levels ensure that there’s enough to go around: Both you and your baby get what you need.

-“Most women can plan to take the same prenatal vitamin, but should ask their obstetrician if they’re at any specific risks for deficiencies based on their medical history, diet, and lifestyle,” says Dr. Christie M. Cobb, an OB-GYN in Little Rock, Arkansas
+“Most women can plan to take the same prenatal vitamin, but should ask their obstetrician if they’re at any specific risks for deficiencies based on their medical history, diet, and lifestyle,” says Dr. Christie M. Cobb, an OB-GYN in Little Rock, Arkansas.

 If you choose to stay with your prenatal supplements, be sure to check that the daily dosage of choline is up to par.
-“The WHO recommends increasing choline intake to 550 mg daily during lactation,” she says.
+“The WHO recommends increasing choline intake to 550 milligrams daily during lactation,” she says.

 The first step to raising a healthy child is maintaining a healthy mom.
 Especially for breastfeeding mothers, making sure you’re functioning at your best will ensure your baby is getting what they need to thrive.